 \textbf{No-AI.} Participants showed more and longer fixations and saccades, as well as larger pupil diameter on the context (AOI-Context) and rating items (AOI-Rating), than in conditions with AI.
 Participants also oriented most quickly to rating items (shorter time to first fixation).
 This pattern suggests that participants relied primarily on the context for decisions with higher uncertainty, consistent with the lowest decision confidence and highest cognitive effort.

-\textbf{Correct-AI.} With correct AI advice, participants made significantly fewer fixations and saccades on the evidence (AOI-Context) and the rating items (AOI-Rating) than in the No-AI condition.
-Compared to Incorrect-AI, they also showed lower saccade activity in the advice region (AOI-Advice), suggesting reduced effort when processing advice.
-These patterns are consistent with self-reports showing higher decision confidence and lower cognitive load in the Correct-AI condition.
+\textbf{Correct-AI.} With correct AI advice, participants made significantly fewer fixations and saccades on the evidence (AOI-Context) and rating items (AOI-Rating) than in No-AI condition.
+Compared to Incorrect-AI, they showed lower saccade activity in advice region (AOI-Advice), suggesting reduced effort when processing advice.
+These patterns are consistent with self-reports showing higher decision confidence and lower cognitive load in Correct-AI condition.

 \textbf{Incorrect-AI.} Participants showed more visual processing on AOI-Context than Correct-AI condition, reflected by higher fixations and saccades.
 Participants also took longer to shift attention to the AOI-Rating, with the \emph{longest} TTFF in Incorrect-AI.
 It indicates that Incorrect-AI is associated with increased cognitive effort to evidence when processing incorrect AI advice.